 Start With the Measurement Question

 A CTV test should start by choosing one primary question: Did exposed households visit stores?
 Did exposed households purchase?
 Did a campaign shift category share?
 Did incremental reach improve compared with linear or social?
 Each question needs a different outcome source and test design.
-The Media Rating Council and IAB Tech Lab both provide useful measurement vocabulary, but buyers still need to translate standards into campaign-specific acceptance criteria.
+The Media Rating Council and IAB Tech Lab both provide useful measurement vocabulary, but buyers still need to translate standards into campaign-specific acceptance criteria: minimum cell sizes, reporting cadence, and what constitutes a successful read for finance versus media.

 The Data Stack: ACR, Household Graph, Outcome Signal

-ACR exposure: content or ad exposure events from opted-in smart-TV panels, with timestamp and device context.
+ACR exposure: content or ad exposure events with timestamp and device context.

-Control design: holdout households, geo split, synthetic controls, or modeled counterfactuals.
+Control design: holdout, geo split, synthetic control, or modeled counterfactual.

 Control Groups and Lift Without Overclaiming